Peano

 The source term is one out of two terms that we use in our CCZ4 formulation.

-KeywordToAvoidDuplicateSymbolsForInlinedFunctions double maxEigenvalue (const double *const Q, int normal, const double CCZ4e, const double CCZ4ds, const double CCZ4GLMc, const double CCZ4GLMd) InlineMethod
+KeywordToAvoidDuplicateSymbolsForInlinedFunctions void maxEigenvalue (const double *const Q, int normal, const double CCZ4e, const double CCZ4ds, const double CCZ4GLMc, const double CCZ4GLMd) InlineMethod

 void admconstraints (double *constraints, const double *const Q, const double *const gradQSerialised)